AICC/CMI-5_Spec_Current/cmi5_spec.md

 When the launchMethod is "AnyWindow", the LMS may choose the window context of the AU.
 All browser window options are acceptable - Frameset, New window, browser redirect, etc.

-In either case, the AU MUST be launched by the LMS with a URL having query string launch parameters as defined in this section.
+Regardless of the launchMethod the AU MUST be launched by the LMS with a URL having query string launch parameters as defined in this section.
 The launch parameters MUST be name/value pairs in a query string appended to the URL that launches the AU.

 If the AU's URL requires a query string for other purposes, then the names MUST NOT collide with named parameters defined below.